InlaidData/Pages/userstories.md

 			 Test to see if we have:
 			 1. Functional npc's that can give out quests.
 			 2. Quests are straight foward and non-confusing.
-			 3. Quests should provide a sense of accomplishment by giving a reward.
+			 3. Quests should provide a sense of accomplishment by giving a reward at the end of dungeons.

 <h3>1.2 Character Customization </h3>